PundiAI/fx-docs/tutorials/full-node-with-binaries.md

 nohup fxcored start --api.enable true  --address 0.0.0.0:1317  2>&1 > fxcore.log & tail -f fxcore.log
 ```

-The execution of the previous command will return something like this:
+The execution of the previous command will return something like this (this is to check the status of nodes and which blocks are being synced/are syncing):

 ```bash
 2 height=12893 module=state num_txs=0